What is the Half-Year Convention for Depreciation?

 Half-Year Convention for Depreciation Example

-The allocation of depreciation for half-year convention can be difficult to grasp.
+The allocation of depreciation for the half-year convention can be difficult to grasp.
 To get a better understanding, an example of a half-year convention with a depreciation schedule is shown below.

 Example: Company A purchases a manufacturing machine for $25,000 on March 1, 2020.
 The manufacturing machine’s useful life is five years.
 With the application of a half-year convention, the depreciation schedule is as follows: